-- A3.
-Professional competence is the ability to perform a role to a defined standard.
-It consists of technical competence, professional skills; and professional values, ethics and attitudes audit professionals require.
-It does not address. - A4.The aspiring engagement partner demonstrates professional competence through the integration of technical competence with professional skills, and professional values, ethics and attitudes. - A5.
-Only those professional accountants with a wide range of technical competence and professional skills will be able to deal with the complex situations that engagement partners may face during their careers.
-A professional accountant aspiring to be an engagement partner will usually serve for several years on engagement teams, and may progress through supervisory and managerial roles under the supervision of a serving engagement partner.
-These roles may be performed before, during, or after meeting requirements in paragraphs 13-17 of this IES.
+A.10 Only those professional accountants who demonstrate the learning outcomes listed in Table A will be able to deal with the complex situations that engagement partners may face during their careers.
+A professional accountant aspiring to be an engagement partner will usually serve for several years on engagement teams, and may progress through supervisory and managerial roles under the supervision of an engagement partner.
 This progression through increasing levels of responsibility is the usual path by which a professional accountant prepares to assume the role of an engagement partner.
-Those serving as engagement partners continue to develop and enhance their professional competence through leading or serving on audit engagements, and through other professional development. - A6.
-This IES does, however, recognize that there may be situations in which engagement partners operate within small- or medium-sized practices (SMPs), and may not progress through increasing levels of responsibility.
-In jurisdictions where SMPs are more common, the IFAC member body may consider how to set the professional competence requirements for newly appointed and serving engagement partners.
+Those serving as engagement partners maintain and further develop their professional competence through leading or serving on audit engagements, and through other professional development as part of their CPD.